-Oligopoly26 means few sellers.
+- Oligopoly26 means few sellers.
 In an oligopolistic market, each seller supplies a large portion of all the products sold in the marketplace.
-In addition, because the cost of starting a business in an oligopolistic industry is usually high, the number of firms entering it is low.
+In addition, because the cost of starting a business in an oligopolistic industry is usually high, the number of firms entering it is low. - 25.
+Market in which many sellers supply differentiated products. - 26.
+Market in which a few sellers supply a large portion of all the products sold in the marketplace.